Dear readers of ADxS.org, please forgive the disruption.

 2.2.
 Axura / Ebixa

-Axura /Ebixa are dementia medications.
+Axura / Ebixa are dementia drugs.

-They are predominantly glutamatergic in action.
+They are predominantly glutamatergic.

 2.3.
 Opipramol